declare-lab/KAIROS/README.md

 ## 📚 Dataset

 This dataset contains question-answering tasks in multi-agent social interaction scenarios, supporting evaluation of trust, peer influence, robustness to misinformation, and more.
-For detailed data format and usage instructions, please refer to the [KAIROS_EVAL repository](https://huggingface.co/datasets/declare-lab/KAIROS_EVAL).
+For detailed data format and usage instructions, please refer to the [KAIROS_EVAL](https://huggingface.co/datasets/declare-lab/KAIROS_EVAL).